DanGyi23/tech-tests-wk10-makers/game-of-life/Readme.md

 - I worked in basic JQuery to visualise the playing area.
 This could be taken further to have a start/stop button that loops with a delay.
 - I decided to build the logic in Ruby first then transpose to JS.
 This was both to understand the problem and practise both languages.
 Currently the Ruby logic has no front-end output, though something like HTTP-party would suffice.

-- For a more sparse initial configuration, the
+- For a more sparse/populous initial configuration, the multiplier on logic.js line 5 can be changed, as per the comment there.

 - To make referencing neighbours continuous, and ensure that there were no edge cases in referencing at the start and end of the array, I created a toroidal array (continuously reads from last element to first element, for example (last-index + 10) == 9th index).
 This just used basic logic to refer to the desired index: